chipolina/chipolina/README.md

 My name is Denis.
 I am a certified ISTQB FL QA Engineer.
-My major is testing algorithms and Ui using Python and related libraries.
+My major is testing algorithms and UI using Python and related libraries.

 I have almost 3 years of experience as QA Engineer.
 I worked with logistic chains and interactive boards.